lmassaron/petfinder_7th_place_solution/README.md

 ## Our Solution

-Our success in this competition was primarily due to extensive feature engineering and a robust validation strategy.
+Our success in this competition was primarily due to extensive feature engineering and a robust validation strategy (read [writeup](https://www.kaggle.com/competitions/petfinder-adoption-prediction/writeups/we-need-a-fulltime-job-7th-place-solution-summary)).

 ### Feature Engineering